Chattanooga, Tennessee: Semi-Pro and Minor League Baseball

-The Chattanooga Lookouts, a Class AA Southern League baseball team affiliated with the Cincinnati Reds, play at the riverfront AT&T Field.
+The Chattanooga Lookouts, a Class AA Southern League baseball team affiliated with the Cincinnati Reds, play at Erlanger Park.

 Chattanooga also is home to several semi-professional football teams, including the Tennessee Crush and the Chattanooga Steam.
 The Tennessee Crush plays its games at Finley Stadium in downtown Chattanooga.
 The Chattanooga Steam plays at Lookout Valley High School near Lookout Mountain.

 Professional soccer

 The city has two professional soccer teams.
-From 2009 to 2019, Chattanooga FC played in the National Premier Soccer League, but moved to an unsanctioned professional league (NISA) in 2020.
-Founded in 2009, Chattanooga FC has gone to the national finals four times since its inception, and drew a record 18,227 fans for their 2015 NPSL title match.
+Founded in 2009, Chattanooga FC has played in the MLS Next Pro since 2024.
+Chattanooga FC has gone to the national finals four times since its inception, and drew a record 18,227 fans for their 2015 NPSL title match.
 The club has also found success in the U.S. Open Cup defeating the professional USL's Wilmington Hammerheads to reach the tournament's third round in 2014 and 2015.
 In 2019, Chattanooga FC became one of the founding members of NPSL's Founders Cup, a group of eleven teams playing a professional tournament in the fall before forming a fully professional league in 2020.
 To support this, Chattanooga FC became only the second sports team in the U.S., after the Green Bay Packers, to sell supporter shares in the team.
 These moves were partially in response to a USL League One franchise, the Chattanooga Red Wolves SC starting play in the 2019 inaugural season of that new third-tier professional league under the direction of Chattanooga FC's former general manager.
 The Red Wolves play in USL League One and intend to build a multi-million dollar soccer specific stadium in the neighboring town of East Ridge, Tennessee.
 Before the proposed stadium was built, the Red Wolves had a legal battle with Arkansas State, with ASU sending them a cease-and-desist letter in November 2019.
 The stadium was announced as CHI Memorial Stadium, and was opened for play and fans in 2020 while still under construction.
 It will hold an estimated 5,000 fans for soccer matches.